markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 * Next, choose to create your function via `Blueprints`.
 * Search for the blueprint called `hello-world-python3`.
 Select that blueprint and click on `Configure` at the bottom of the page.
 * Name the new function `IdentifySpeciesAndNotify` plus user suffix (e.g. `01-07`).
 For example, `IdentifySpeciesAndNotify01-07`.
+* Before you move on, double check the exact spelling of the function name.
+Subsequent steps depend on it being precise.
-* For IAM role, pick `Choose an existing role` and then pick `service-role/deeplens-workshop-lambda-role` which was created on your behalf before the workshop.
+* For IAM role, pick `Choose an existing role` and then pick `service-role/deeplens-workshop-lambda-role` (with your user suffix) which was created on your behalf before the workshop.
 * Click `Create function` at the bottom of the page.

 You have successfully created a hello world Lambda function with the appropriate permissions.
 You will now customize that function to do what we need it to do in the subsequent steps.